StefWed/investigate-public-opinion-on-retail/README.md

 * Cleaning a DataFrame using among others: the explode() function, the apply() function together with lambda function, defining functions for specific tasks together with lambda function
 * Cleaning toots using Regex
 * Explorative Data Analysis, word frequencies (with Natural Language Toolkit - nltk)

-* to do: sentiment analysis
+* Sentiment Analysis
+* Data Visualization

 ### Technologies
 * Python